SepDynamics/sep-trader/src/apps/README.md

-Executable applications built on the SEP engine, including trading clients and experimental tools.
+Executable applications built on the SEP DSL platform, including pattern analysis tools and AGI frameworks.